 We are rightly proud of the excellent results that we achieve and the impressive transfer of pupils to a range of courses at top universities.
 At a time when the higher education and job markets are increasingly competitive, it is so important to concentrate on both the academic excellence and wider non-curricular opportunities at Sixth Form level.

 In the Sixth Form, careers education and guidance continues to combine its personal and individual focus with group and whole year presentations.
-The Higher Education resources room is well equipped with the recommended guides, university prospectuses and handbooks, to build up a firm foundation for career and course choice.
+The higher education resources room is well equipped with recommended guides, university prospectuses and handbooks to build up a firm foundation for career and course choice.
 The UCAS database is available, as is all other software, on the school network.
 The resource room is open all day, Monday to Friday.

 Students are encouraged to make early decisions with regard to university course and career choice.
 This enables them to take advantage of early completion of their UCAS forms and to arrange suitable work experience during their holidays.
-In addition, students are encouraged to attend carefully selected open days and appropriate 'taster days'.
-Outside speakers are invited from the universities into the School to give formal and informal presentations and advice.
-Information is also available on areas of interest such as gap years, interviews and financial management.
+In addition, students are encouraged to attend carefully selected open days and appropriate taster days.
+Outside speakers are invited from the universities into the school to give formal and informal presentations and advice.
+Information about gap years, interviews and financial management is also available .